Rain Gauge Data

 Northwestern Mutual has a green roof that collects up to 512,000 gallons of rain each year and adds green space to downtown Milwaukee.

 The Coakley Brothers operate in a heavily urbanized section of Milwaukee, so installing green infrastructure such as cisterns, bioswales, porous pavements and rain gardens help them manage water where it falls.
-This green infrastructure project can hold u
+This green infrastructure project can hold up to 212,000 gallons of water.

 MSOE's Grohmann Museum has a green roof to help capture rainwater where it falls and reduce their heating and cooling costs.
 MSOE's new building will recycle heat created from their supercomputer to create aa self-melting sidewalk outside the building.
-T
+Then, that water will be caught in an underground cistern that will irrigate the university's green space.

 The Urban Ecology Center has three locations that uses green infrastructure to collect water and recycle water for other uses at their centers.
 They use rain gardens, rain barrels and green roofs to collect over 1 million gallons of water at one location.